Links (5)

 Dr. Jennifer Jordan, Ph.D., M.S. is an Assistant Professor in the Department of Biomedical Engineering and Pauley Heart Center at Virginia Commonwealth University in Richmond, Virginia.
 She obtained her B.S. in Biomedical Engineering from North Carolina State University in 2007, her Ph.D. in Biomedical Engineering from the Virginia Tech – Wake Forest School of Biomedical Engineering and Sciences in 2011, and her M.S. in Clinical and Population Sciences from Wake Forest University in 2014.

-Dr. Jordan is a translational scientist focused on cardiovascular magnetic resonance (CMR) imaging in acute chest pain, cardiac sarcoidosis, heart failure, and the emerging field of cardio-oncology.
+Dr. Jordan is a translational scientist focused on cardiovascular magnetic resonance (CMR) and computed tomography (CT) imaging in acute chest pain, cardiac sarcoidosis, heart failure, and the emerging field of cardio-oncology.
 Her research centers on the application of rapid imaging techniques to identify noninvasive biomarkers for ischemia and heart failure in these populations.
-As the Director of the CMR lab, she currently oversees imaging from two NIH-funded multi-center studies of over 3500 scans from 35+ academic and community-based hospitals with CMR imaging endpoints.
+As the Director of the Quantitative Cardiovascular Imaging lab, she currently oversees imaging from several multi-center, US and international studies from academic and community-based hospitals with CMR and echo imaging endpoints.

 Areas of Expertise (8)